David-Haim/concurrencpp/README.md

 	void set_exception(std::exception_ptr exception_ptr);

 	/*
-		A convenience method that invokes callable with arguments... and calls set_result with the result of the invocation.
+		A convenience method that invokes a callable with arguments... and calls set_result with the result of the invocation.
 		If an exception is thrown, the thrown exception is caught and set instead by calling set_exception.
 		After this call, *this becomes empty.
 		If *this is empty, a concurrencpp::errors::empty_result_promise exception is thrown.